Creating a great candidate experience is crucial if you want to hire the right people for your roles.

-While the hiring process is an exciting time within an organisation, it’s not without its challenges and there is a chance for poor candidate experience to creep in.
+While the hiring process is an exciting time within an organization, it’s not without its challenges and there is a chance for poor candidate experience to creep in.

-However, you may notice your candidate feedback scores, either in your surveys or Glassdoor, dropping as a result.
+However, you may notice your candidate feedback scores, either in your surveys or on Glassdoor, dropping as a result.

 Because there is the misconception that good candidate experience and hiring fast at scale are mutually exclusive.

 During my time at a FAANG, I doubled the EMEA headcount whilst simultaneously doubling our candidate feedback score.

 This article will explain how my team and I achieved that.
 But, first up, a quick definition.

 The candidate experience is the experience that candidates have when going through your recruitment process.